ontio/documentation/en-EN/Guidelines_for_technical_community_contributions.md

 ##### 2. Code contribution

 After starting the project you can start development.
-Please submit a pull request according to the [GitHub standard processes](https://help.github.com/).
+Please submit a pull request according to the [GitHub Standard Processes](https://help.github.com/).
 The Ontology Technical Committee will make an assessment and submit the report to the Ontology Council.
 It will then provide compensation based on the results of the assessment.

 If you identify a bug in any of the Ontology Github repositories, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology Technical Committee and submitted to the Ontology Council.
 After that, compensation is given based on the evaluation result.

 ##### 3. dApps

 Ontology welcomes the community to build dApps in the ecosystem.
-If you have general inquiries regarding support, please refer to our [Organizational cooperation](https://info.ont.io/cooperation/en) portal.
+If you have general inquiries regarding support, please refer to our [Organizational Cooperation](https://info.ont.io/cooperation/en) portal.

 Ontology has its own ecosystem accelerator program, which aims to incubate new dApps.
 The program invites technology and product experts across fields to collaborate in entrepreneurship and build new distributed business applications based on Ontology’s next-generation public chain infrastructure to build an open-source, open-minded, and collaborative distributed trust ecosystem.
 The Ontology Olympus Accelerator program will provide complete technical, marketing, funding, talent, and legal compliance support.
 For more information please visit [Ontology Olympus Accelerator](https://medium.com/ontologynetwork/ontology-launches-ecosystem-accelerator-program-ontology-olympus-accelerator-ooa-a2ad9229de83).